sheldonbarry/3js_assignment/README.md

 # 3js_project
-This was a simple webGL graphics project that I had to do as part of a computer science course, to learn about how textures are rendered to 3D objects and 2D planes.
+This was a simple webGL graphics project that I had to do as part of a computer science course.
+The objective of the project was to learn about light sources, camera views, as well as how textures are rendered to 3D objects and 2D planes.

 ## Explanation of files in this project